-Eckert Seamans Cherin & Mellott, LLC is a national law firm with over 385 attorneys located in offices throughout the eastern United States.
+Eckert Seamans Cherin & Mellott, LLC is a national law firm with over 375 attorneys located in offices throughout the eastern United States.
 The firm's clients represent nearly every facet of the economy, including multinational corporations, small businesses, nonprofit institutions, municipalities, government agencies and individuals.
 The needs of our national and international clients involve us in virtually every area of the law and most industries.
-The firm is headquartered in Pittsburgh.

 Areas of Practice

 The firm's attorneys have substantial experience in many fields of law, including:

 |Antitrust and Trade Regulation

 |Emerging Growth and Technology